dashingsoft/pyarmor/docs/differences.rst

 There are something changed after Python scripts are obfuscated:

-* Python Version in build machine must be same as in target machine.
-To be exact, the magic string value used to recognize byte-compiled code files (.pyc files) must be same.
+* The major version of Python in build machine should be same as in target machine.
+Because the scripts will be compiled to byte-code before they're obfuscated, so the obfuscated scripts can't be run by all the Python versions as the original scripts could.
+Especially for Python 3.6, it introduces word size instructions, and it's totally different from Python 3.5 and before.
+It's recommeded to run the obfuscated scripts with same major version of Python.

 * If Python interpreter is compiled with Py_TRACE_REFS or Py_DEBUG, it will crash to run obfuscated scripts.